sslarch/caa2021_packages/README.md

 # Tools for the Revolution: developing packages for scientific programming in archaeology

-Session proposed for CAA2021, Cyprus.
+Session at CAA2021, Cyprus (virtual).